In This Article

 Whether you’re an employee, independent contractor, or somewhere in-between, there’s no denying that getting paid is important.
 But it can be a drag to go to the bank or wait around for physical checks to arrive.
 That’s why direct deposit is a great option if you’re looking to access your cash quickly.

-Direct deposit is a fully automated payment option where your funds are electronically transferred to your checking or savings account.
+Direct deposit is an automated payment method through which funds are electronically transferred to your checking or savings account.
 This can help the payee receive payment faster and avoid dealing with physical checks, while also skipping the visit to the bank.
 According to the American Payroll Association, nearly 94% of workers in the U.S. receive their pay from employers using direct deposit.

 The benefit of direct deposit is that funds are seamlessly transferred from the payer to the payee.
 With direct deposit, employees can count on their paycheck arriving on payday without having to take an extra step.
 It’s also more economical for an employer to not print and distribute paper checks on a weekly or bi-weekly basis.